reubenberghan/reubenberghan/content/blog/my-first-post/index.md

 ---
 title: My First Post
-date: "2019-09-08"
+date: '2019-09-08'
-description: "Playing around with GatsbyJS for my first post..."
+description: 'Playing around with GatsbyJS for my first post...'
 ---

 # What the hell is GatsbyJS?